-C) Areas where Ireland could take a global leadership role

-- 10. 50% of the subsidy for peat-firing of power stations should be ring-fenced in a new 'Just Transition Fund' to help workers who face the risk of unemployment as we move away from polluting energy sources. - 11.The Oireachtas should pass the Fossil Fuel Divestment Bill to divest the Ireland Strategic Investment Fund from fossil fuels as soon as possible, given the moral and practical imperative to ensure the majority of remaining fossil fuels remain unburned. - 12.
-Encourage and support a transition to a more-plant based diet for the sake both of our health and of the climate. - 13.
-Support farmers to gradually transition away from intensive meat and dairy production, which is harming the climate and local environment, to an economically and environmentally sustainable model of farming by incentivising low-carbon farming and high value nature farming. - 14.
-End all new oil and gas exploration in Irish waters.
-(Searching for new fossil fuel reserves to burn is incompatible with any serious attempt to meet the Paris Agreement temperature targets.)

-D) Steps that would improve climate policy and action in future is no payment for solar power at all, you have to give any surplus you generate away for free to the ESB.

-- 15. Commit Ireland to doing our fair share to meet the temperature goals of the Paris Agreement and update Ireland's national policy to reflect this. - 16.
+A) Longstanding recommendations that would C) Areas where Ireland could take a global help Ireland meet its existing targets. leadership role .
+1. Confirm now that Ireland will stop burning peat for electricity in 2020 and immediately set up an inter-agency task force to ensure training and employment opportunities for those employed in supplying and operating Ireland's 3 peat-fired stations and for impacted 10.
+50% of the subsidy for peat-firing of power stations should be ring-fenced in a new 'Just Transition Fund' to help workers who face the risk of unemployment as we move away from polluting energy sources. communities.
+(The Government was first advised to stop burning peat for electricity in 1998) 11.The Oireachtas should pass the Fossil Fuel Divestment Bill to divest the Ireland Strategic Investment Fund from fossil fuels as soon as possible, given the moral and practical 2.
+Confirm now that Ireland will stop burning coal for electricity in 2022 and immediately set up an inter-agency task force to ensure training imperative to ensure the majority of remaining fossil fuels remain unburned. and employment opportunities for those employed in Moneypoint coal-burning power station.
+(The Government was first advised to stop burning coal for electricity in 1998) 12.
+Encourage and support a transition to a more-plant based diet for the sake both of our health and of the climate.
+3. Realign investment to achieve the goals of the 2009 Smarter Travel Policy, increasing the share of transport investment that goes to walking, cycling and clean public transport.
+4. Mobilize significant funds to offer financing 13.
+Support farmers to gradually transition away from intensive meat and dairy production, which is harming the climate and local environment, to an economically and environmentally sustainable model of farming by incentivising low-carbon farming and high value nature farming. options and project management support to households to upgrade the energy performance of their homes (e.g. the Tipperary Energy Agency Super Home scheme).
+B) Best practice from other countries that 14.
+End all new oil and gas exploration in Irish waters.(Searching for new fossil fuel reserves to burn is incompatible with any serious attempt to meet the Paris Agreement temperature targets.) would kick-start a real transformation 5.
+Where a developer is proposing a renewable D) Steps that would improve climate policy and action in future energy project, make it compulsory that they offer 20% of the ownership to the local community through reasonably priced shares (as is the case in Denmark).
+15. Commit Ireland to doing our fair share to meet the temperature goals of the Paris Agreement and update Ireland's national policy to reflect this.
+6. Kick-start community ownership of renewable energy by introducing a fair payment for solar electricity (as happens in the UK and Germany for example).
+Right now there is no payment for solar power at all, you have 16.
 Push the EU to revise and strengthen its targets in light of the Paris Agreement, in line with science and equity.